 Fred W. Beaufait - Councilperson/Secretary

 Mr. Beaufait was elected to the City Council in May 2011 and appointed Secretary in June 2011.
 He has been a resident of Lewes since 2004, when he retired with his wife Lois.
 Fred recieved his BS in civil engineering from Mississippi State University, a MS in structural engineering from the University of Kentucky and his Ph.D. in structural engineering from Virginia Tech.
 Early in his professional career he worked for a private consulting firm and the U.S. Army Corps of Engineers.
 Mr. Beaufait enjoyed a 46-year career in higher education from professor to college president.
 He was a registered professional engineer in Tennessee, West Virginia and Michigan.
-Since retiring to Lewes, Fred has served on the Board of The Friends of the Canalfront Park, is active in the Lewes Presbyterian Church and involved with the summer music program held in Stango Park.
+Since retiring to Lewes, Fred has served on the Board of The Friends of the Canalfront Park and worked with the Summer Music program held in Stango Park.
+He is active in the Lewes Presbyterian Church and serves on the Board of Trustees on the Rehoboth Art League.